Doctor of Dental Surgery (DDS) Program Class of 2019

-The class is 44 percent female, 36 percent Caucasian, 46 percent Asian American, 8 percent Hispanic/Latino American, 4 percent African American and 5 percent mixed race.
-One student is Native American.
+The class is 50 percent female, 35 percent Caucasian, 40 percent Asian American, 7 percent Hispanic/Latino American, 5 percent African American, 11 percent mixed race and one percent Pacific Islander.

 Seventeen countries are represented by the incoming class, including Bulgaria, Canada, China, Egypt, Iran and Zimbabwe.

 One hundred percent of the class had earned a bachelor’s degree.
-Twenty-two students had earned a master’s degree, and one had earned a doctor of medicine.
+Eleven had earned a master’s degree, and two had earned a Doctorate.

 The incoming class represent 38 majors.
 Sixty-eight percent completed studies in one of the sciences.
-Among others, undergraduate degrees included agriculture, economics, statistics and women’s studies.
+Among others, undergraduate degrees included art, history, economics, Spanish, statistics and women’s studies.

-Seventy-six undergraduate institutions are represented, including Brown University, DePaul University, University of Alabama, University of British Columbia, University of Washington and Virginia Tech.
+Sixty-two undergraduate institutions are represented, including Boston University, Brown University, John Hopkins, Occidental, Purdue, University of Massachusetts and University of Pennsylvania.

 The top feeder institutions were the University of Southern California, the University of California-Los Angeles, the University of California-San Diego and the University of California-Irvine.